superlinked/VectorHub/docs/articles/why_do_not_need_re-ranking.md

 # Why You Don't Need Re-Ranking: Understanding the Superlinked Vector Layer

-## Takeaways

-- Superlinked removes the need for re-ranking by combining semantic and numeric signals in a single vector index.

-- Dynamic query-time weighting in Superlinked allows for real-time adjustments without the need to re-embed data.

-- Superlinked simplifies search by unifying text, number, and category data into one index, unlike traditional systems that use multiple indices.

-- Hard filtering before search boosts precision and speed, unlike traditional post-search filtering.

-- Superlinked reduces latency and computational costs, providing faster and more efficient search results.

-***Meta Title:** Superlinked Boosts Search Speed Without Re-Ranking Steps*

-***Meta Description:** Discover how Superlinked eliminates the need for re-ranking in vector search systems.
-Learn about its unified multimodal vectors, dynamic intent capture that improve search relevance, speed, and scalability.*

 When it comes to vector search, it's not just about matching words.
 Understanding the meaning behind them is equally important.
 But there are challenges.
 Sometimes, factors like text meaning, popularity, and